 In this post we will explain how many eggs are needed for IVF and all about the steps necessary to decide and determine this quantity.

-HOW MANY OOCYTES DO WE NEED TO ACHIEVE AN IVF PREGNANCY?
+HOW MANY EGGS DO WE NEED TO ACHIEVE AN IVF PREGNANCY?

 Below certain thresholds, it is more difficult to achieve the birth of a baby.
 Bearing this in mind, between 6 and 8 follicles are considered to be an adequate quantity for the treatment to go well.
 However, if we can increase the number of follicles, the greater chances of achieving a higher number of eggs.